Anna - at 10 wks and then at 10 mo.

 We cover a great deal of information, so please come prepared to listen, learn, practice and have fun!

-NOTE - Aggressive or excessively fearful dogs not permitted.
+NOTE - Reactive or excessively fearful dogs not permitted.
 We will work together to find the appropriate training for your specific situation.

 Puppy Graduation Class

 from left - Abby, Sedona, Cupcake & Chico

 Basic Manners Graduation Class

 Thursday, Sept.
 22nd - 7:15 pm

 Classes to be held at